 The lower court order barred the use of chemical or projectile munitions, such as tear gas, pepper balls, flash-bang grenades, rubber bullets, pepper or oleoresin capsicum spray, and other less-lethal weapons.

 An administrative stay is intended to "minimize harm while an appellate court deliberates" and lasts "no longer than necessary to make an intelligent decision on the motion for stay pending appeal," as stated in the order.
-The decision comes just days before the nationwide "No Kings" protests, a coordinated left-wing demonstration that caused the ICE facility to come under siege on two separate occasions last year.

 Since June 2025, the Portland ICE facility has been the site of clashes between federal officers and anti-ICE agitators, many of whom have a nexus to the Antifa terrorist organization.
 The facility has been the target of violent breaches and arson attacks, resulting in hundreds of arrests.
 More than 30 protesters have received serious federal charges, and some of them are facing decades in prison.
 Many have already been convicted.

 The US Department of Justice (DOJ) argued that crowd control measures are an appropriate response to violent crowds and that the Department of Homeland Security (DHS) has the authority to defend federal property and enforce federal law.
 Attorney John Bailey said that such actions are necessary at the Portland ICE facility, as the building on Macadam Avenue has been frequently under siege by demonstrators, referring to some of them as "rioters and terrorists."
-Bailey said federal officers are facing threats at any given moment, thus crowd control munitions are necessary.
+Bailey contended that federal officers are facing threats at any given moment, thus crowd control measures are necessary.

-Judge Simon, who is married to anti-ICE Congresswoman Suzanne Bonamici, decided that federal agents were committing "retaliatory animus" and turned his February temporary restraining order (TRO) into a preliminary injunction.
+Judge Simon, who is married to anti-ICE Congresswoman Suzanne Bonamici, decided that federal agents were committing retaliatory animus and turned his February temporary restraining order (TRO) into a preliminary injunction.
 He referred to the Trump administration as an "authoritarian regime" in his order.

 The Ninth Circuit Court of Appeals has grouped the two cases together.
 Oral arguments will be heard on April 7.